metacpan/metacpan-cpan-extracted/distros/D/DBIx-Handler/README.md

         By default, ping before each executing query.
         If it affect performance then you can set to true for ping stopping.

+    - dbi\_class : ClassName

+        By default, this module uses generally [DBI](https://metacpan.org/pod/DBI) class.
+        For example, if you want to use another custom class compatibility with DBI, you can use it with this option.

+    - prepare\_method : Str

+        By default, this module uses generally [prepare](https://metacpan.org/pod/prepare) method.
+        For example, if you want to use `prepare_cached` method or other custom method compatibility with `prepare` method, you can use it with this option.

 - my $handler = DBIx::Handler->connect($dsn, $user, $pass, $opts);